nbyodai/sheistheaisha/src/pages/index.md

           I go. 🏞
         title: Nature Photography
       - icon: fa-plane
-        text: The world is so far and wide and I've only seen a tiny bit of it all.
-I love travelling, but sadly I haven’t gotten to travel as much as I'd like.
+        text: The world is so far and wide and I'd love to see it all.
+I enjoy travelling a lot, but I haven’t gotten to travel as much as I'd like.
           I'm working on it though. ✈️
         title: Travel
       - icon: fa-shopping-cart
         text: Online shopping has my heart.
-I love how with just 3 to 10 taps, my order is placed and on the way to me.
+I love that I only need a few taps on my phone, and my order is placed and on the way to me.
 My favourite app for shopping right now is ASOS. 🛍
         title: Online Shopping
       - icon: fa-film
         text: I love movies, and I will watch pretty much anything, so far it interests me at first sight.
 However, I don’t like watching series.
-If it’s not Stranger Things or Brooklyn 99, forget it. 🎬
+If it’s not Stranger Things, Money Heist or Brooklyn 99, forget it. 🎬
         title: Movies
       - icon: fa-twitter
         text: I get on my social media platforms (especially Twitter) to relax and catch up on what’s going on in the world around me.
-I love how I can learn from and inform people in one place. 📱
+I love how I can learn and have fun in one place. 📱
         title: Social Media
     section_id: fun
     subtitle: >-